cnsguy/ccl/README.md

 Also C++ compatible. \
 Currently providing hashmaps, (optionally) safe dynamic arrays and strings. \
 Functions which generate strings from primitives (like floats), are also planned for the future. \
-Attempts to gracefully handles allocation failures instead of abort()ing.
+Attempts to gracefully handle allocation failures instead of abort()ing.

 ## How to build tools (tests and benchmark)
 CMake, ccl/tools is the source directory. \